Water temperature in Melilla

 62.9°FSea water temperature in Melilla today

-As of now, in Melilla, the water temperature is 66.0°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 0.3°F lower than the average recorded on this particular day in recent years.
-The sea temperature remains approximately unchanged from yesterday.
+As of now, in Melilla, the water temperature is 78.3°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.2°F higher than the average recorded on this particular day in recent years.
+Since yesterday, there was a slight increase in temperature.
+This indicates a warming trend over the past day.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

 Daily water temperature in Melilla